CS-LTU/com7033-assignment-jacekkszczot/README.md

 19 November 2024

+#Stroke Prediction 1.0
-Stroke Prediction 1.0 is a web application built with Flask for predicting the risk of stroke based on patient data.
+is a web application built with Flask that predicts the risk of stroke based on patient data.
 The app uses MongoDB to store patient information and SQLite for user authentication.
 The application was created as part of an assessment.